peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 **Returns:**

-* An arbitrary-precision number with the same value as this one but with certain trailing zeros removed from its mantissa.
+* An arbitrary-precision number with the same value as this one but with certain trailing zeros removed from its significand.
 If <code>
  ed1</code> is not-a-number (NaN) or infinity, it is generally returned unchanged.